msg-systems/uica-stack/README.md

 <h2>Style Mixins</h2>
-The `msg-js-spa-framework` includes some useful mixins for styling as well.
+The `uica-stack` includes some useful mixins for styling as well.
 This can be used through importing the file *spa-fw.less* in your .less-files:

-		@import "../../../../node_modules/msg-js-spa-framework/src/app/spa-fw";
+		@import "../../../../node_modules/uica-stack/src/app/spa-fw";

 <h2>Mockdata Registry</h2>
-A mockdata registry is also delivered by the `msg-js-spa-framework`.
+A mockdata registry is also delivered by the `uica-stack`.
 To use it, it needs to be required:

-		require('msg-js-spa-framework/mockdata-registry')
+		require('uica-stack/mockdata-registry')